bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.page.margins =` Array

 An array of the margins for each page.
+The default unit is millimeters.

 .. _page.importPage: